EpykLab/chx/README.md

 ## 📘 Introduction

-CHX is a Golang based CLI for domain research, hashing, IP analysis, and other functions.
+CHX is a Golang based CLI for domain research, file hashes, IP analysis, and other functions.
 The project includes various commands and integrates with different sources like VirusTotal and CrowdSec.

 ## 📑 Table of Contents